dpgithubRepo/100-days-of-code/README.md

  Day 20, 21 - Print Patterns

- Day 22 - print patterns all moved to same package and added the pattern_output.txt for the expected outputs
+ Day 22 to 25 - print patterns all moved to same package and added the pattern_output.txt for the expected outputs

+ Day 26 - Number conversions - decimal, octal & binary.
+Generic converter which takes input number, source base and converts to target base